-Bobbie is survived by Robert, their two married daughters, two sons-in-law, and five grandchildren.
-Well, let's go now to this highly entertaining and very musical program, which was recorded in front of a studio audience.
-That's on today's edition of Dr. James Dobson's Family Talk.
+So now let's join this musical and inspiring conversation which was recorded before a studio audience on today's edition of Dr. James Dobson's Family Talk.

+Robert Wolgemuth:

-Robert Wolgemuth: Well, one of the songs on O Worship the King is "O Sacred Head Now Wounded."
+Well, one of the songs on O Worship the King is "O Sacred Head Now Wounded."
 Joni and Bobbie are in the studio.
 We're all in the studio.
 They're singing, and they're singing like two women, literally standing at the foot of the cross.

 It was unbelievable how...
 In fact, John MacArthur, and Paul Plew, the director, and I were standing there.
-We were weeping because we were drawn to that moment, these women looking at the crucified Savior, really wondering if this was the end.
+We were weeping because we were drawn to that moment.
+These women looking at the crucified Savior, really wondering if this was the end.
 We, of course, know that it was only the beginning.